Creating A Student-Centered Wellness Committee

 Promotion

-Creating a comprehensive, cross-department approach to student well-being provides an opportunity to amplify your promotion campaign.
+Creating a comprehensive, cross-departmental approach to student well-being provides an opportunity to amplify your promotion campaign.
 To reach the most students, promote your initiative through multiple modes, such as students’ posters, social media postings, and events.

 Training